pairshaped/curlingio-docs/docs/getting-started/faq.md

 1. Refunds can take up to 7 days to process.
 Even then, there could be a further one or two day delay before the curler's bank reflects the refund.
 If the refund was made recently, please ask them to wait until at least 7 days have passed before contacting support.
 2. Often if a partial refund is made quickly after the initial payment, it's common that the curler's bank will reflect the refund as a reduced payment by subtracting the refund amount from the original payment.
 For example, a payment of $200 is made followed by a partial refund of $100 within a few days, the eventual credit card statement may show a total payment of $100 instead of both a payment of $200 and a refund of $100, resulting in the same outcome.
 Please ask them to double check the amount of initial transaction / payment.

+### Can we like to shift our season start date from July 1st?

+Yes, but there are a few things to keep in mind:

+- The season start date must be on the first day of the month.
+E.g. July 1st
+- You will want to pick and maintain the same season start date.
+Switching this around more than once may create some overlap in your seasonal fees (where curlers paid twice or not at all).
+- The season start date will also impact the age restrictions for your leagues, fees, and discounts.
+The season start and age cutoff dates are one and the same.
+If you have a league that requires a minimum age of 13, then it will require age 13 before the season starts (July 1st).
+- You may end up collecting inaccurate affiliate fees.
+Sometimes your membership association fees will change between seasons, and you could be taking registrations (and collecting fees) before your MA has had a chance to update them.
+Curling I/O cannot assume responsibility for inaccurate fees, so you may want to check with your membership association before changing your season start date.